What Are the Detailing Rates Per Job

 January 30, 2014

-You might prefer to call in the professionals for a detailing appointment every week, but the truth is that regular automobile detailing can cost you a pretty penny.
+Do you prefer to call in the professionals for a detailing appointment every week?
+But, the truth is that regular automobile detailing can cost you a pretty penny.
 Unless you’re willing to throw away money for every wash-and-wax you get at the detailers’, chances are you are going to have to share in the job of taking care of your vehicle.
-But when you do have the money to pay for professional work, it is good to keep in mind what you’re actually paying for when you are charged detailing rates.
+But when you do have the money to pay for professional work, it is good to keep in mind you are charged detailing rates.

 A good investment – Detailing rates

-However much you’re paying your detailer, pay attention to the results that your detailer achieves when the car is finally turned over to you.
+Pay attention to the results that your detailer achieves when you get your car back.
 Did he perform all services included in the package satisfactorily?
 Did he throw in a few extra bells and whistles here and there together with your basic package, at no extra cost?
-Then evaluate the car again after a week of being on the road.
+In addition, evaluate the car again after a week of being on the road.
 Does it still look, feel, and smell the way it did when you left the detailing shop?

 The detailer’s perspective – Detailing rates

-Your auto detailer will look at a number of things when crafting his detailing rates, such as cost of raw materials, size of the vehicle, materials comprising the interior and exterior of the car, location, season, and special services.
+Your auto detailer will look at a number of things when crafting his detailing rates.
+For example, these are cost of raw materials, size of the vehicle, materials comprising the interior and exterior of the car, location, season, and special services.

 All these things and more will factor into the total cost of your detailing.
-Different shops come up with different detailing rates to cater to the specific needs of their target market, as well as to maximize the expertise and knowledge of their professional staff.
+Different shops come up with different detailing rates to cater to the specific needs of their target market.
+Further, as well as to maximize the expertise and knowledge of their professional staff.

 Pay for what you get